hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 The target URL (`SYSTEM_URL`) points to `blobstore://.` and, the `LOGIN_ACCOUNT` and `LOGIN_PASSWORD` variables are empty.
 With this configuration, the `RedfishClient` method will try to connect to the CHIF driver to access the local iLO.
 However, it fails because it the script is executed on a virtual machine.

 The result of this in-band configuration is a `ChifDriverMissingOrNotFound` error.

-Only the last two lines of stack dump are displayed for clarity.
+> NOTE: Only the last two lines of stack dump are displayed for clarity.

 ![blobstore target URL](/img/blobstoretarget.png "blobstore target URL")

+### Note concerning HPE PowerShell Cmdlets

-> NOTE: As of the writing of this article, only the [HPESysinfoCmdlets](https://www.powershellgallery.com/packages?q=HPESysinfoCmdlets) uses the CHIF driver for in-band management.
+ As of the writing of this article, only the [HPESysinfoCmdlets](https://www.powershellgallery.com/packages?q=HPESysinfoCmdlets) uses the CHIF driver for in-band management.
 Other PowerShell Cmdlets like the [HPEiLOCmdlets](https://www.powershellgallery.com/packages/HPEiLOCmdlets/) or the [HPERedfishCmdlets](https://www.powershellgallery.com/packages/HPERedfishCmdlets/) cannot be configured for in-band management through the CHIF driver.

-### Miss configured HPE/VMware infra TBD
+### Miss configured HPE/VMware infrastructures

-I've seen as well cases where VMware system managers installed manually a`.rpm` iLOrest package in their ESXi hypervisor instead of getting it installed with a [supported HPE custom image](https://vibsdepot.hpe.com/).
+I've seen cases where VMware system managers installed manually a `.rpm` iLOrest package in their ESXi hypervisor instead of getting it installed prpoerly with a [supported HPE custom image](https://vibsdepot.hpe.com/).
 It is important to remember that HPE bundles and tests specific application packages of iLOrest, SUM, SUT and the Agentless Management Service (AMS) for the ESXi hypervisor.
 Manual installation of those applications will generate problems like the `Chif driver not found` error.

 ## Other related problematic situations